 Palate

-Elegant and complex, with firm tannins, fine-grained texture, and impeccable structure, it offers wonderful vibrancy and a concentrated, long finish featuring notes of fresh flowers, mint, black cherry, and blackcurrant
+Elegant and complex, with firm tannins, fine-grained texture, and a flawless structure with wonderful vibrancy; the finish is concentrated and long, with flavors of fresh flowers, mint, black cherry, and blackcurrant

 Serve